matt-harvey/sw/README.rst

 ==================

 - The program does not make a swap or backup of the ``.sw.yml`` data file.
-It should.
+It probably should.
-- There should be an install script that makes sure that there isn't already a file called ``.sw.yml`` in the user's home directory.
+- There should probably be an install script that makes sure that there isn't already a file called ``.sw.yml`` in the user's home directory.
+- It hasn't been formally tested.
 - There is no way of manually entering start and finishing times.
 (Although you could always just open up ``.sw.yml`` and change the times therein - being careful to preserve the prescribed format for times.
-The first time in the list is the time the stopwatch was initially started, after the previous reset.
+Note the first time in the list is the time the stopwatch was initially started, after the previous reset.
 The second time shows the first time it was stopped.
 Thereafter, times alternate between starting and stopping times.)